 Also will be described the methods that we used in each step of the data cleaning process, will be displayed some plots that we used to understand data anomalies or outcomes.

-Finally will be described our results about the effectiveness and the quality of the outcome of each method used.
+Finally, will be described our results about the effectiveness and the quality of the outcome of each method used.

 4.2 Dataset Presentation